mebeim/aoc/2020/README.md

 ```

 Now, as we should remember, each tile of the final image needs to be stripped of
 its outermost edges after being correctly placed.
-We'll get from 10x10 tiles to
+We'll go from 10x10 tiles to
 8x8 tiles.
 Let's write yet another helper function to "strip" the edges of a
 tile.
 It's quite straightforward: take every row except the first and last, and
 again for each row take all characters except the first the last.
 It's really